xuri/excelize-doc/en/sheet.md

 func (rows *Rows) Error() error
 ```

-Error will return the `error` when the find next row element.
+Error will return the `error` when the error occurs.

 ## Search Sheet {#SearchSheet}